Apoorva-Khare/Final_Project/README.md

            1       0.61      0.70      0.65       120

     accuracy                           0.55       200
     macro avg       0.51      0.51     0.51       200
     weighted avg    0.53      0.55     0.54       200

+To increase score and handle imbalanced data I used SMOTE technique but with this also due to less data and dat duplicacy highest score is obtained by NaiveBayes model which is 54%.

-4. # Insights & Visualization:
+* # Insights & Visualization:
 After building and evaluating the model, generated insights from the sentiment analysis results using bar chart.

 # Analysis
-The data provided is very small and also contain dulicated data due to which the model performance is not at all good.Since it is healthcare reviews threfore does not manipulated data.
+The data provided is very small and also contain duplicated data due to which the model performance is not good.
+Since it is related to medical field so preffered to not make any changes.

 # Email Id: apkhare29@gmail.com
 # LinkedIn : www.linkedin.com/in/apoorva-khare-7548642a6